 One Drop’s innovative Social Art for Behaviour Change approach is being applied to WASH in HCF initiatives, aimed at ensuring that improved WASH services translate into better and safer quality of care.

-One Drop is currently supporting WASH in healthcare facilities initiatives in Haiti and Malawi, and soon in Burkina Faso and Mali; the focus is on co-financing & providing technical assistance specific to Behaviour Change.
-One Drop’s current financial contribution amounts to US $8M across the 4 countries, benefitting a total of 50 healthcare facilities—and our intention is to increase our commitment.
+One Drop is currently supporting WASH in health care facilities initiatives in Haiti, Malawi, in Burkina Faso and Mali; the focus is on co-financing (with global budgets totaling up to $46M) & providing technical assistance specific to Behaviour Change, by applying Social Art methodologies.
+One Drop’s current financial contribution amounts to US $7M across the 4 countries, benefitting a total of 86 health care facilities—and our intention is to increase our commitment.
 Each of these projects is unique to its individual context, and we are documenting the learnings, working in collaboration with our partners and agencies (like the CDC), towards consolidating our expertise as contributing members of the Global Task Force led by the WHO.